Damangir/Cascade/README.md

 Cascade: Reproducible Segmentation of White Matter Changes using Strict Statistical Definition
 =======

 __This is the Cascade, academic version.
-Cascade-academic depends on **FSL maths** so you need acknowledge FSL terms of use before using this software.__
+Cascade-academic depends on **FSL** so you need acknowledge FSL terms of use before using this software.__

 Content